thenewdarling/CurseOfStrahd/Session Recaps/2022-05-29 Session 26 - Begin Day 23.md

 After getting the two horses, they let the two injured merchants ride them.

-The party briefly (surreptitiously) ask how Magda's doing with the bloodlust.
+The party briefly (surreptitiously) ask how [[Magda]]'s doing with the bloodlust.
 Just for a moment, she eyes the two merchants carnivorously.

 After the sun goes down, the party pushes on the little bit it takes to get them to Vallaki.
 We stand on the hill in the dark and look down at the city, lit by candlelight.